Automattic/jetpack/projects/plugins/social/readme.txt

 **Social Image Generator**

-With the Jetpack Social paid plan, you can have engaging imagery created automatically using the Social Image Generator feature.
+With the Jetpack Social plan, you can have engaging imagery created automatically using the Social Image Generator feature.
 You can overlay custom text onto your images and choose from a variety of styles to increase engagement on your social posts.
 Most importantly, you’ll save time by doing it all within the WordPress editor.

 **Organic Content Sharing**

 Boost your social media engagement with Jetpack Social's Organic Content Sharing feature.
 Research indicates that manually published posts receive 50% more interaction compared to shared links.
 Our feature allows you to select custom images, videos, and text to share your blog posts as native social media content, enhancing engagement and saving you time.
-This feature is available with the Jetpack Social paid plan only.
+This feature is available with the Jetpack Social plan.

 == Installation ==